TheBlindHawk/Roulette/README.md

 ## Planned Features

-- The possibility of moving the arrow SVG to a different position
 - A casino shaped Roulette to be added as one of the defaults

 ## Table of Contents